VerasThiago/CLIBenchmark/Oclif/docs/ABOUTME.md

     }
 ```

+### How to create a plugin

+- `npx oclif plugin plugin-name`

+- Now you can code like a normal Oclif CLI

 ### How to add your own plugin

 - `yarn add @oclif/plugin-plugins`

 - Add the following to your package.json
 ```
     "oclif": {